spacetelescope/oaipmh-solr/README.md

 ## Requirements

-Version 2.0 of this library is build for solr 8 and tested agaist solr 8.11.
+Version 2.0 of this library is built for solr 8 and tested against solr 8.11.
 Note that the data import library has been deprecated and will be removed in Solr 9.

 ## Installation